Genivia/ugrep/README.md

                   line arguments are never ignored.
 This option may be repeated to specify additional files.

+           --no-ignore-files
+                  Do not ignore files, i.e. cancel --ignore-files when specified.

            --include=GLOB
                   Only search files whose name matches GLOB, same as -g GLOB.
 GLOB can use **, *, ?, and [...] as wildcards and \ to quote a wildcard